Retiring Lynx center Sylvia Fowles wins WNBA's top sportsmanship honor

-The Lynx center, who just finished her 15th and final season, received 36 votes from a national panel of 56 sports writers and sports broadcasters.

-Seattle guard Briann January, who is in her 14th and final season, finished second with eight votes.
+Fowles admitted that it hasn't fully registered that her 15-year career is over, after all the points (6,415), rebounds (4,007), Olympic Gold medals (four) and WNBA titles (two).

+"You have it in your head, you think it's going to go a certain kind of way,'' Fowles said.
+"But in reality, it doesn't really add up the way you thought it would be.
+So yes, it's been weird to know that this is really it.''

-The award is given to the player who exemplifies the ideas of sportsmanship on the court, including ethical behavior, fair play and integrity.
-It is named after the late Kim Perrot, a part of the Houston Comets' first two WNBA title teams, who passed away in August of 1999 after a seven-month battle with cancer.
+Fowles received 36 votes from a national panel of 56 sports writers and broadcasters.
+The award is named after Kim Perrot, a member of the Houston Comets' first two WNBA title teams who passed away in August of 1999 after a seven-month battle with cancer.

-Fowles finished her career No. 1 in league history in rebounds (4,002) and shooting percentage (.599).
-She was a two-time league champion, a two-time finals MVP and the 2017 regular season MVP.
-She was named defensive player of the league four times and was a four-time Olympic goal medalist.
+Fowles studied mortuary science during her time as a player and has a couple standing job offers back home in Florida.
+But Friday she said she's in no hurry to jump into anything.

+"Right now it's just taking a break,'' she said.
+"I want to figure some things out.
+Figure out what my next step is going to be.
+I feel like me rushing into something at this point would be doing myself an [injustice].
+So I want to take time.
+Travel a little bit.
+Visit with family and friends.
+Just enjoy life a little bit.''

 Kim Perrot Award voting